Ohio Valley Hospital School of Nursing Philosophy

 We believe that nursing education is a multi-dimensional, collaborative process through which critical thinking is developed as knowledge is accrued and competencies are acquired.
 It is the responsibility of the nursing educator to provide tools to meet the unique needs of the student in an environment conducive to learning and to serve as a role model.
 Students are viewed as adult learners.
 In this context, learners engage in the educational process in a spirit of self-directedness by assuming responsibility for learning, thereby providing an impetus for life-long professional and/or personal growth.
 Nursing education encompasses the teaching-learning activities designed to prepare individuals to assist in the promotion, maintenance, restoration, and rehabilitation of individual clients, families, groups and the community.
 Within nursing education, the nursing process is utilized as a systematic method of decision-making, designed to facilitate critical thinking for the development and application of nursing interventions to meet client needs.

-Based on our beliefs, we, the faculty of the Ohio Valley Hospital School of Nursing, have developed an educational program to prepare graduates to practice safely in entry level positions in a wide range of settings, to meet the needs of the community.
-We expect that graduates will continue to develop professionally and personally by maintaining clinical competence, actively participating in professional organizations, and embracing the concept of lifelong learning.
-This curriculum and learning environment provide students with a sound background for further educational development and advancement.
+Based on our Philosophy, we the faculty of the Ohio Valley Hospital School of Nursing, strive to develop and present an educational program to prepare graduates to practice competently and safely in entry level positions in a wide range of settings and to meet the needs of the community.
+We pursue to instill in our graduates a motivation to continue to develop professionally and personally by maintaining clinical competence, actively participating in professional organizations, and embracing the concept of lifelong learning.
+It is our mission to develop the student from novice to competent resulting in a nurse generalist proficient in the areas of holism, safety, critical thinking, communication and professionalism.